shiuandai/Basketball-Scoreboard/README.md

 ### 1.1 - Structure design

 * [ ] **Button** tag defines a clickable button.
-You can put text and tag inside the button element.
+You can put text and tags inside the button element.
 It becomes clickable by using **onclick** in the button element.
 	> ℹ️ [Button] GET to know more about the definition. → [W3School](https://www.w3schools.com/jsref/event_onclick.asp)

 * [ ] **Master the Flexbox** and **container**.
-* [ ] Before working on each website project, I prefer **drawing templates** with my own strcuture concept.
-Building the structure before everything else, will facilitate my work afterwards.
+* [ ] Before working on each website project, I prefer **drawing templates** with my own structure concept.
+Building the structure before everything else, will facilitate my work afterward.

 ```css
 body{